Research

 completes a thrust audit for the ThrustMe NPT30-I2 iodine-based gridded ion thruster.
 The figure below shows the results of the study, demonstrating consistency between the model, laboratory, and in-space thrust estimates across 11 different orbital maneuvers.
 Ongoing work is focused on improving our understanding of the direct in-space thrust estimate procedure through quantification of model uncertainties, optimization of the orbital maneuver used to obtain the thrust estimate, and optimization of the measurement timings.

-This work is supported by funding from the University of Michigan Space Institute.
+This work is supported by funding from the NASA University SmallSat Technology Partnership program.
+Information regarding the program can be found here.

 Environmental Impacts of Space Exploration